alisdt/jspsych-plugin-survey-likert-with-clicks/README.md

 This version is modified to record the position of clicks on the page.
 This is done in page coordinates.
 It also records the position and width / height of the likert scale container element for comparison (so it's easy to determine the position of clicks relative to the scale).

+The extra parameters produced are:

+clicks
+: all clicks in page coordinates {x:, y:}

+likert_position
+: the position and size {left:, top:, width:, height:} of the first Likert scale displayed, also in page coordinates

+Tests unfortunately broken due to a module import path error.

 ## Examples

 Several example experiments and plugin demonstrations are available in the `/examples` folder.